seunghan96/seunghan96.github.io/_posts/2022-01-01-mlops_Introduction_to_Machine_Learning_in_Production_1-1.md

 ---
-title: \[Week 1-1\] Introduction
+title: \[Week 1-1\] Introduction to MLOps
 categories: [MLOPS]
 tags: []
-excerpt: (coursera) Introduction to ML in production \\ - Overview of the ML Lifecycle and Deployment
+excerpt: (coursera) Introduction to ML in production - 1.Overview of the ML Lifecycle and Deployment
 ---

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-# ML engineering production, MLOps
+# Introduction to MLOps

 accurate ML model in Jupyter Notebook

-$\rightarrow$ have to put the model into production,
+$$\rightarrow$$ have to put the model into production,